Quick Answer

 Some businesses use photos for records rather than promotion.
 Contractors, consultants, and service providers often collect before-and-after images.

-Chris runs a general contracting business.
-He places a QR code on job folders that links to a project-specific photo upload.
+A general contracting crew might place a QR code on each job folder linking to a project-specific photo upload.
 Team members scan and upload from their phones without logging into multiple systems.

 Community and internal use